Covid warning for people with vulnerable family at Christmas as hospitalisations rise

 Stuart McDonald, partner at LCP Health Analytics and founder of the Covid-19 Actuaries Response Group, also forecast that Covid hospitalisations could rise above 10,000 before the end of year, spelling disaster for an already “creaking” NHS.

 “At the moment, there are very few hospital beds in the NHS.
-The system is creaking: the waiting time for ambulances and A&E admissions shows there is a huge logjam in the system,” Mr McDonald told The Independent.
+The system is creaking; the waiting time for ambulances and A&E admissions shows there is a huge logjam in the system,” Mr McDonald told The Independent.
 “In the context of an NHS which is already really struggling with bed availability, every extra bed taken up by a Covid patient is a problem.”

-Mr McDonald also pointed to the proportion of patients contracting coronavirus in hospital, which researchers have said accounts for around a third of coronavirus cases.
+Mr McDonald also pointed to the problem of patients contracting coronavirus in hospital, which researchers have said accounts for around a third of coronavirus cases.

 Professor Azeem Majeed, head of public health at Imperial College London, said the UK currently faces a double threat of Covid and flu, and encouraged the public to get vaccinated against both viruses.

-He added that while it’s unlikely that people will scale back their festive plans amid rising hospital admissions, people should consider getting tested before visiting elderly family members for Christmas.
+He added that while it’s unlikely that people will scale back their festive plans amid rising hospital admissions, they should consider getting tested before visiting elderly family members for Christmas.

 The total number of people in private households in the UK testing positive for coronavirus stood at an estimated 1.3 million in the week to 5 December, according to the Office for National Statistics.